 If the above situation applies to you, please request an A1 declaration.

-It is advisable to request an A1 declaration from the SVB if you work in several countries.
+It is advisable to request an A1 declaration from your health insurance company or the SVB if you work in several countries.
 The A1 declaration determines which social security legislation applies to you.
 Employers are advised to keep it with their payroll administration.
 You must be able to prove that you are covered by social security yourself.
 This declaration is also necessary in order to avoid having to pay contributions twice.
 If you work in several Member States at the same time, you must apply for the A1 declaration in the employeeâ€™s country of residence.

 This is of particular interest to Dutch nationals who are covered by German social security.
 In order to avoid having to pay social security contributions and possibly ZVW contributions on the German salary in the Netherlands, it makes sense to apply for this A1 declaration (together with your German employer).